nashville-software-school/client-side-mastery/projects/tier-1/modern-farm/chapters/MF_INSTALL_PLAN.md

 npm install
 ```

 You will then see some required software to start getting installed.
-If you don't see this happening, or see an error, visit one of your instructors.
+If you don't see this happening, or see an error, visit one of your mentors.

 ![](./images/modern-farm-npm-install.gif)